CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

-# Secure email by using DMARC, DKIM, and SPF
+# What do DMARC, DKIM, and SPF do?

 With SMTPeter you can set up sender domains and private security keys to enable receiving servers and mailbox providers (like Gmail, Yahoo, Hotmail,